oliverjam/learn-advanced-react-listbox/README.md

 ## Part 4: managing focus

-You may have noticed an ESLint warning on the listbox.
-Elements that use the `aria-activedescendant` attribute must be focusable.
 We need to ensure that focus moves onto the listbox when it is open, and moves back to the button when it is closed.
+This will ensure assistive technology users always know where they are.

 ### Refs and the DOM